Call for Papers

-EJW articles are organized into thematic sections.
-For every main section (except, that is, Watchpad), all published material is externally refereed as well as accepted by two editors.
-However, material is typically brought to a state of tentative acceptance prior to being sent out for external review.
-The result is that while all published material is refereed, it is also true that most material that is externally refereed gets published.
-Sometimes referees lead us to reverse the provisional acceptance, but usually they lead us to ask for improvements in the paper.
-So every article appearing in the main sections is refereed/peer reviewed.
-(Note: Though Comments are usually refereed, sometimes it is only the responding commented-on author(s) who serves that role of scholarly accountability, particularly in the case of second-round rejoinders.)
+EJW material is typically brought to a state of tentative acceptance prior to being sent out for external review.
+The result is that most material that is externally refereed gets published.
+Sometimes referees lead the editors to reverse their provisional acceptance, but usually they lead the editors to ask for improvements in the paper.

-Indexing of the Journal is listed on the About page.
+Indexing of EJW is listed on the About page.